katharinalisalin/demo-bug-template/docs/faq/material-for-mkdocs-insiders.md

 repository.
 After you initiate your sponsorship, please send us an email at sponsors@squidfunk.com with the name of the individual or bot account.
 Once you provide us with this information, we will add the account as a collaborator, and after you accept the invitation, you will gain access to the repository.

-> In case you lost the email or the invitation link expired, please contact us, the maintainers, at sponsors@squidfunk.com.
+In case you did not receive the email or the invitation link expired, please contact us, the maintainers, at sponsors@squidfunk.com.

 __Why can't my organizational account get access to Insiders?__
 > Currently, it is not possible to grant access to an organizational account, as GitHub only allows for adding individual user accounts.
-We are working on a solution ourselfs to simplify access to organizations.
+We are working on a solution ourselves to simplify access to organizations.
 For now, to ensure that access is not tied to a particular individual GitHub account, we suggest creating a bot account, i.e., a GitHub account that does not belong to a specific individual (as they might change) but is listed as the owner of the